Austin Riley Player Props: Braves vs. Brewers

 Austin Riley At The Plate

-- Among the qualified hitters, he ranks 49th in batting average, while his on-base percentage ranks 71st and he is 33rd in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks 39th, his on-base percentage ranks 63rd, and he is 29th in the league in slugging.

+- Riley will look to extend his four-game hitting streak.
+He's batting .400 with five homers over the course of his last outings.

-- Riley has driven in a run in 36 games this season (37.9%), including 14 games with more than one RBI (14.7%).
-He has also driven home three or more of his team's runs in four contests.
+- Riley has driven home a run in 37 games this season (38.5%), including more than one RBI in 15.6% of his games and producing three or more of his team's runs on four occasions..

-- He has scored in 49 games this year, with multiple runs 14 times.
+- In 50 of 96 games this season, he has scored, and 15 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.